SHUR1K-N/Project-Pwnag0dchi/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/rNAYWvSMP6o/maxresdefault.jpg)](https://www.youtube.com/watch?v=rNAYWvSMP6o)

 # Installing Plugins & Applying Configurations
-1. Copy all files from ″Plugins/″ to `/usr/local/share/pwnagotchi/custom-plugins/`
+1. Copy the files from the ″Plugins″ directory of this GitHub repo to `/usr/local/share/pwnagotchi/custom-plugins/`
-2. Copy all files from ″Configurations/″ to `/etc/pwnagotchi/`
+2. Copy the files from the ″Configurations″ directory of this GitHub repo to `/etc/pwnagotchi/`
-3. Apply all changes by restating the Pwnagotchi service using `sudo systemctl restart pwnagotchi.service`
+3. Apply all changes by restarting your Pwnagotchi

 ## Login Credentials (Web UI)
 `changeme:changeme`